-On March 13, 1920, a well-armed army of Free Corpsmen marched through the Brandenberg Gate, in central Berlin, singing "Deutchland, Deutchland Über Alles" and carrying flags of the old imperial colors.
+On March 13, 1920, a well-armed army of Free Corpsmen marched through the Brandenberg Gate in central Berlin, singing "Deutschland, Deutchland Über Alles" and carrying flags of the old imperial colors.
 Painted on their helmets was the swastika, popular with high school students and others after the war.
 No firing of their weapons was necessary.
 Ebert's government had fled to the city of Dresden.

 The active leader in Germany's postwar army was General von Seeckt.
 Like Hindenburg he had taken an oath of allegiance to the government.
 Moreover, he had a distaste for illegal military coups, which he associated with Latin America.
 He refused to join his army with the Kapp putsch.
 But, opposed to German soldiers fighting German soldiers, he did not want his army to move against the putsch.
 He wished the military to remain neutral, and to escape being caught in the middle he decided to go on leave.

 A few army commanders outside Berlin declared their support for the government, while most, like Seeckt, chose to remain on the sidelines.
-Joining them on the sidelines were Rightists in the state of Bavaria, who were unenthusiastic about any government in Berlin.
-An exception in Bavaria was Hitler, who, with a few others, could not contain their excitement and flew in a private plane to Berlin.
+Joining them on the sidelines were Rightists in the state of Bavaria who were unenthusiastic about any government in Berlin.
+An exception in Bavaria was the young veteran Adolf Hitler, who with a few others could not contain their excitement and flew in a private plane to Berlin.

 It became obvious to the coup leaders that they lacked sufficient support to govern.
-Ludendorff – forever the die-hard – told Kapp to hold out.
+Ludendorff told Kapp to hold out.
 But two important supporters, the commander of Berlin's security police and the commandant of a Berlin army unit, told Kapp that he had to quit.
-Kapp gave up one hundred hours after having taken power.
+One hundred hours after having taken power, Kapp gave up.
 Five coup leaders with disguised identities, Schnitzler and Ludendorff among them, fled to Munich.
 The Free Corps marched out of town, past the citizens who lined the streets, hostility in the glances between them.
 A small boy laughed at the Free Corps, and a soldier broke ranks and clubbed the boy.
 The crowd responded, and the Free Corps fired into the crowd killing a few.
 Then they resumed marching out of town.

-The Kapp putsch had reinvigorated the Communists, and they were inspired to by the continuing difficulty by workers to feed their families.
+The Kapp putsch had reinvigorated the Communists.
+They had joined in the general strike, and they were inspired by the continued difficulty of working people to feed their families.
 In places they had received arms as the government had opened arsenals to those willing to defend the government.
-And during the strike, Communist leaders had given fighting speeches and had become influential with other striking workers.
-The hopes of these Communist leaders had been stimulated by the united struggle against the Right.
+During the strike, Communist leaders had given fighting speeches and had become influential with other striking workers.
 Red Army brigades had been formed, many of them World War I veterans.
 The brigades in Germany's Ruhr region were 50,000 strong.
-It was too much excitement for sober judgment, and the Communist leaders again believed that it was possible to overthrow the government.
+With all the excitement, sober judgment was in short supply, and Communist leaders again believed that it was possible to overthrow the government.
 Any friendly objections to their plans could be dismissed by traditional Marxist opposition to "fatalism."
 Doctrinaire Marxists were inclined to dismiss conclusions based on probability.
 They too believed in will.

-The strike was opposed by the mass of the German workers.
+The Communist call for another big strike was opposed by the mass of the German workers.
 It fizzled out and was suppressed.
-So too was the Communist rising in the Ruhr.
-There the fighting was bitter, the government troops taking no prisoners and killing the enemy wounded.
+So too was the Communist rising in the Ruhr, where the fighting was bitter, the government troops taking no prisoners and killing the enemy wounded.
 The fiascoes resulted in recriminations within Germany's Communist Party and a mass decline in its membership.

 In victory, von Seeckt would now move against some Free Corps units.
 Von Seeckt still wanted a highly disciplined and well-trained force, a force unencumbered by the strife of party politics.
-He took into the army several of the larger, better disciplined Free Corps units, and, with the power of the law, he had some of the wilder Free Corps units disbanded.
+He took into the army several of the larger, better disciplined Free Corps units and he had some of the wilder Free Corps units disbanded.

 The disbanded felt betrayed.
-They were passionate, common men who did not like von Seeckt's cold, formal, aristocratic bearing.
-Some leaders of outlawed units changed the name of their unit and disguised the units purpose.
+They were passionate, common men who disliked von Seeckt's cold, formal, aristocratic bearing.
+Some leaders of outlawed units changed the name of their unit and disguised the unit's purpose.
 Some units went to Munich where they were viewed with more favor than elsewhere in Germany, and there they were able to maintain a clandestine existence while protected by Bavaria's dispute with federal authority.
 And some disgruntled Free Corpsmen made a failed attempt on the life of von Seeckt.